lejanio/API-Search-App/README.md

     - Contains the header component which, in turn, contains the logo component
     - Contains the main section component which, in turn, contains the search bar component
 2. MainSection.tsx file:
-    - Carries out API call using Axios on mount
+    - Carries out an API call using Axios on mount
     - Filters the fetched results according to the search query
     - Contains state for fetched results, filtered results, search query and loading state
     - Contains the search bar component